DeeTomPanda/Guard/README.md

 > ⚠️ Work in progress — APIs and output formats may change.

 A static analysis security tool for any codebase built in Rust.
-Guard uses AST traversal (via [OXC](https://github.com/oxc-project/oxc)) to detect security vulnerabilities with higher accuracy than regex-based approaches.
+Guard uses AST traversal (via [OXC](https://github.com/oxc-project/oxc)) for JS/TS and tree-sitter for other languages to detect security vulnerabilities with higher accuracy than regex-based approaches.
 Results are viewable directly in the terminal or through a local Flutter dashboard.

 ---